 The watch comes with built-in activity profiles for pool and open water swimming, and you can also create your own workouts, or download sessions via Garmin Connect - plus check out your SWOLF score - AKA your swim efficiency.

 You get your SWOLF score by adding together your strokes per length, and the time it took to complete the length. e.g. 25m length at 30 seconds in 20 strokes is a SWOLF score of 50.

 The lower your SWOLF the more efficient you are.
 Why is this important?
 Well for a start it lets you compare your performance for swims in different size pools more easily.

 In the water, the Forerunner 935 automatically detects stroke type as well as lengths, distance, pace and stroke count.
 There are also time and distance alerts, a handy countdown start, advanced rest timers and open-water swim metrics.

 One thing we really loved, mainly because the other trackers failed to offer it, was the option to input drills manually.
 This means you can also log all the hard work you do that’s not based on stroke alone, for example kick and single-arm drills.
 However, we did find it missed tracking the odd length here and there.

 Once your sessions are done, the new Training Status feature helps you spot if you’re undertraining or overdoing it by evaluating your recent exercise history and performance indicators, making this fantastic for monitoring training, performance and recovery.

 There’s no heart rate from the wrist in the water but you can pair the Forerunner 935 with a HRM-Tri or HRM-Swim heart rate monitor for added insights.

 You can also sync data wirelessly via your smartphone to Garmin Connect and then into the Speedo On web platform for added Strava-like competition, community, training tips and advice.

-Read the early review: Garmin Forerunner 935
+Read the hands on Garmin Forerunner 935 review